Find Your Perfect School

 Enroll in Penn Foster Career School’s Online Occupational Therapy Aide program, and you might have your certification in as little as one month.
 Penn Foster’s approved Occupational Therapy Assistant curriculum teaches students the fundamentals required to work as an entry-level professional occupational therapy aide.
 This program emphasizes the necessity of a safe healthcare environment by discussing the impact of injuries on a human’s normal development and how daily therapies help patients recover.

-With five courses covering topics like medical terminology, safety in the health care setting, and professional obligations, you’ll be well on your way to becoming an occupational therapy aide.
+In Foster’s occupational therapy education program, five courses covering topics like medical terminology, safety in the health care setting, and professional obligations, you’ll be well on your way to becoming an occupational therapy aide.
 Among the classes are:

 - Occupational Therapy Orientation